Dracaena Janet Craig Plant Care [GUIDE]

 Dracaena Deremensis Varieties and Sports

-There are several “new” varieties of Janet Craig which have been introduced over the past few years.
+There are several “new” varieties of Janet Craig that have been introduced over the past few years.
 Primarily these have come from the Hawaiian growers who discovered these new “sports” in the production process.

 Dracaena Lisa

-Also an excellent low-light plant, Dracaena Lisa at first look, appears like Janet Craig.
-After a closer look, you will see, the leaves of Dracaena Lisa are much narrower.
+Also, an excellent low-light plant, Dracaena Lisa, at first look, appears like Janet Craig.
+After a closer look, you will see the leaves of Dracaena Lisa are much narrower.

 The green trunks of Dracaena Lisa and the upright growth of the plant made them perfect cane plants.